by Elena Alders

-In my second blog for the Refugee Series I showed Germany as an example for a good integration of refugees.
+In my second article for the Refugee Series, I showed Germany as an example for a good integration of refugees.
 But I should get real and also claim that there are still a lot of problems and pending discussions concerning the refugee’s situation here.

 The neo-Nazi Pegida for example is a very big problem: The Patriotic Europeans Against the Islamization of the West (German:Patriotische Europäer gegen die Islamisierung des Abendlandes) hold opinions that Germany is happy to be rid of, after the Nazis lost their fight against foreigners.

 The organisation regularly carries out demonstrations against refugees and other Muslim people coming to Germany.
 Pegida mostly takes advantage of those people who are afraid of the changes that are caused by the rise of asylum seekers in Germany and Europe in general.

 Not every member of Pegida is a Nazi; many of them just have a weak character and can be manipulated very easily.
 And there are many Germans who protest against Pegida and its xenophobic opinions.
 Luckily, they outnumber the Pegida adherents.